DanielGaudreault/DanielGaudreault/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/images/main logo 2.png" /></p>

-# [Daniel Gaudreault]'s GitHub Repository
+# Daniel Gaudreault's GitHub Repository

 ## About Me
 Hey there!
-I'm [Daniel], a [Your Profession or Passion].
+I'm Daniel, a [Your Profession or Passion].
 I'm passionate about [mention your interests or expertise areas].
-You can find more about me on my [personal website](https://www.example.com) or [LinkedIn](https://www.linkedin.com/in/yourprofile).
+You can find more about me on my website https://danielgaudreault.github.io/mywebsite/ or [LinkedIn](https://www.linkedin.com/in/yourprofile).

 ## Projects